 Then the biopsy came back as possibly hemangiosarcoma, although it looked inconclusive.
 The doctor indicated that hemangiosarcomas rarely started in the brain and felt we should now do a sonogram of Joey’s chest and abdomen.

 Sure enough, that test revealed multiple other sites of lesions.

 This was the last week of June.
 We then got hooked up with an oncologist.
 She felt that chemotherapy wouldn’t hurt things and might slow the progress of the disease; this was the only option we were given because of the advanced stage of cancer.

 Meanwhile, I continued to research what I could about alternative cures and tried to find a place that was doing an experimental study that might be applicable and might take my dog.
-Everyone was very nice.
-I found a study on canine brain cancer in Michigan but it was not appropriate for hemangiosarcoma.
+Everyone was very friendly.
+I found a study on canine brain cancer in Michigan, but it was inappropriate for hemangiosarcoma.

 The day after the treatment, his blood test came back fine.

-The next day, however, my husband came home from work early to find that Joey, who had been just fine that morning, seemed somewhat listless.
-I came home and he had only gotten worse.
+However, the next day, my husband came home from work early to find that Joey, who had been just fine that morning, seemed somewhat listless.
+I came home, and he had only gotten worse.

-We rushed him to our specialist’s emergency clinic and they felt he was having a reaction to the chemo, gave us some meds and sent us home.
+We rushed him to our specialist’s emergency clinic, and they felt he was reacting to the chemo, gave us some meds, and sent us home.

 My boss was supposed to be picking me up at 7 am the next day to leave for an extended business trip.
-I stayed up all night watching Joey who seemed restless and nauseated.
-Around 4:30 am, I checked on him again and found he was just laying on the floor of our bedroom in a puddle of what looked like clear vomit.
-I woke my husband and we agreed to take Joey back to the clinic again, possibly for a transfusion.
+I stayed up all night watching Joey, who seemed restless and nauseated.
+Around 4:30 am, I checked on him again and found he was lying on our bedroom floor in a puddle of what looked like clear vomit.
+I woke my husband, and we agreed to take Joey back to the clinic again, possibly for a transfusion.